Dallas Emergency Care for Wounds

 Latent Wound Emergencies

-One of the biggest risk factors you are exposed to with a wound, emergency and otherwise, is infection.
+One of the biggest risk factors you are exposed to with a wound or abscess, emergency and otherwise, is infection.
 Even non-emergency wounds can turn into an emergency situation if an infection takes root.

 Symptoms of an infected wound include: